Velociraptor Overview

 The Velociraptor Philosophy

-Traditional DFIR procedures typically follow the following high level phases:
+Traditional DFIR procedures typically follow these high level phases:

 1. Acquisition: In this phase the investigator collects all the raw data for example, memory or disk images.